danielknightxyz/Gutenberg/README.md

 # The Gutenberg Utility

-Gutenberg is a small, yet purposeful, utility which allows you to create templates and scaffolding for any file asset creation you're doing redundantly.
+Gutenberg is a small utility which allows you to create templates and scaffolding for any file asset creation you're doing redundantly.
 For example, if you're a Java software developer and you find yourself creating the same Spring-Boot application boiler plate or scaffolding repeatedly, you can use Gutenberg to create your perfect Spring-Boot template and generate your projects with ease.

 ### Installation